This is a post out of the 31 Days of Morning Circles. You can find the main page for this series here.

 Note: If you’re reading this series for the first time, I suggest you look at the daily structure post to understand the routine we follow in our morning circle.

 Rebus stories or poems are texts where some words are represented by pictures.
-The texts are often sight words/ phrases.
-The image helps the child “read” without having to decipher words that are often beyond his developmental level.
+The texts are often sight words/phrases.* The image helps the child “read” without having to decode words that are often beyond their developmental level.

 Rebus activity in the morning circle